zowak/RasterRizer/README.md

 # RasterRizer
-Help's to create a 2D crochet-pattern by rasterizing hi-res images and raster-editing-tools
+Help's to create a 2D crochet-pattern by rasterizing hi-res images

 RasterRizer is a Desktop-Application based on Java Swing.